osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 have grown tremendously and we haven't always kept up to be able to take advantage of new features like JSON(B) columns or GENERATED columns or new index types.
-In some cases our understanding of what the database is doing as improved and changes could introduce performance gains.
+In some cases our understanding of what the database is doing has improved and changes could introduce performance gains.

 Currently osm2pgsql opens a lot more database connections and keeps them open longer than probably needed.
 There is some room for improvement there.